 Tennessee (#10 last week) may have seen their win streak end at 20, but not before taking two of three from LSU on the road.
 They won 6-3 and 6-4 as they overturned deficits in both of those games.
-The final game was a tough 1-0 loss that saw the Vols lose on a walk off home run in game that neither team deserved to lose.
+The final game was a tough 1-0 loss that saw the Vols lose on a walk-off home run in a game that neither team deserved to lose.
 Tennessee managed only one hit while LSU had just two.

-Tennessee is a dark horse team going into the tournament and we will get a real good look at their potential the next two weeks starting with a three game set at home versus Florida this weekend.
+Tennessee is a dark horse team going into the tournament and we will get a real good look at their potential the next two weeks starting with a three-game set at home versus Florida this weekend.